Table of Contents

 The glucose in the interstitial fluid is sensed by the sensor and transmitted to the transmitter.

 You will need to replace Dexcom G6 or Dexcom G7 transmitter every 3 months.
 You will need to replace the sensor every 10 days.
 Some people find ways to extend the life of the sensor however, that is not FDA approved.
-There are some tricks that some of my patients use which primarily extends or actually doubles the life of the sensor.
+There are some tricks that some of my patients use which primarily extend or actually double the life of the sensor.
 Again there may be some safety concerns here.

 When is Dexcom G7 going to be available?